 1. Make a study plan

 Our Making a Study Plan video outlines exactly how to do this.
-It’s only a 6 minute long watch and covers why we make our study plans the way we do, and how you can create your own too.
+It covers why we make our study plans the way we do, and how you can create your own too.

 2. Get your timetables

-Again, we’ve created a lot of ready-made timetables, which you’re free to use!
-But if you have a subject we haven’t covered, creating your own is easy 👍
+Again, we’ve created a lot of subject-specific timetables, ready to use!
+But if you have a subject we haven’t covered, creating your own is easy. 👍

 With our study plans at the ready, you just need to take those study sessions and add them out on your calendar.
 It’s often easier to start by adding the date of the exam in, and then working backwards from there, so you can plan your fortnightly blocks according to that all-important date.